bricker0/HelloAppleMaps/README.md

 # Hello Apple Maps and Location

 This example was written by Dr. Ricker, for students in the <a href="http://www.tacoma.uw.edu/urban-studies/ms-program-overview">Masters of Geospatial Technologies at the University of Washington Tacoma</a>.
 To complete this example you will need a Mac with XCode installed.
+This tutorial is written for traditional GIS analyst interested in building location based services using Swift and XCode for iOS.

 For this assignment, Lab 4 for the course titled Mobile GIS offered during the Winter of 2017, we build a native iOS application.
 To achieve this aim, we will be learning how to navigate XCode, basics of Swift, and we will quickly create a generic location based service!
 This example walks you through how to create an app that puts a point on the map based on the user's current location.
 This example assumes you have never used XCode, you know little to know programming and **you are ready to rock**!